j-darocha/african_genomics_medicine_portal/README.md

 * `activate the new virtual environment (source env_pm/bin/activate)` Install the following packages (if you have not done so already):
 `django-bootstrap4 django-crispy-forms django-leaflet django-agnocomplete`

+Might also be better to get req.txt from this git and install it (should bring all needed requirements) 'pip install -r req.txt'

 ### Running the application